Kevinpgalligan/KevingalWebsite/README.md

 Execute `./build.sh` to build static copy of site in `build` folder.
 Not so useful in itself.

 Execute `./deploy.sh` to generate static files and push them to the kevinpgalligan.github.io repository.
 Shows a diff before pushing.

+## Requirements
+python3, pip3, setuptools (install through pip3).
+Maybe some other stuff, the setup script isn't as bulletproof as I would like.